jesspencer/LPTHW/studyJournal.md

+# LPTHW

+## Diary to Completing the book

-# February 26, 2019
+February 26, 2019
-## LPTHW

-Created Git repository for LPTHW.
+1. Created Git repository for LPTHW.

-Took inventory of files already done but untracked.
+2. Took inventory of files already done but untracked.

-Decided to restart book instead of uploading all of the files.
+3. Decided to restart book instead of uploading all of the files.
 Currently on Ex28.py, so restarting will be beneficial and speedy.